YOUTH PROGRAMS & VOLUNTEER OPPORTUNITIES

 Haris Ahmad is a passionate advocate for human rights and social justice who is dedicated to creating long-lasting change through youth empowerment.
 He graduated with a Bachelor of Science in Kinesiology from the University of Calgary.

 Haris’ passion also extends to educational equity.
 He helped start a Calgary-based non-profit that provides free tutoring and mentoring to underserved students.
-He is also involved with food security initiatives ranging from the Zero Food Waste Foundation.
+He is also involved with food security initiatives, including the Zero Food Waste Foundation.
 Haris hopes to continue to amplify youth and marginalized voices through Amnesty Canada’s National Youth Advisory and Action Committee.

 Hajar Abdessamie, Chief Development Officer